MicrosoftDocs/sql-docs/docs/relational-databases/security/static-data-masking.md

 The masking configuration choices get validated for configuration- and schema-related errors and warnings on-the-fly.
 Anything detected will show up as an icon to the left that you can hover over with your mouse to get additional details.

-In the example below, the user selected NULL masking for a column that does not allow NULL values (NOT NULL constraint).
+In the example below, the user-selected NULL masking for a column that does not allow NULL values (NOT NULL constraint).

 ![Validation mechanism error](../../relational-databases/security/media/sql-static-data-masking/validation_mechanism_error_message.PNG)

-In the example below, the user selected Group Shuffle masking for only one column.
-Since Group Shuffle required a minimum of two columns, a warning was issued.
+In the example below, the user-selected Group Shuffle masking for only one column.
+Since Group Shuffle required a minimum of two columns a warning was issued.

 ![Validation mechanism warning](../../relational-databases/security/media/sql-static-data-masking/validation_warning.PNG)

 5. The complete masking configuration can be saved to an XML file for later use.
 While masking function configuration is identical between Azure SQL databases and on-premise databases, there are some slight differences in which other properties (such as the backup file path) that get saved.
-To save the configuration, click on **Save Config**, provide a file name and click save.
+To save the configuration, click on **Save Config**, provide a file name, and click save.
 Users can later load an existing configuration file using **Load Config**.
 We recommend using configuration files for tables with a large number of columns.

 ![Configuration file](../../relational-databases/security/media/sql-static-data-masking/load_save_config.PNG)

-6. Static Data Masking will create a folder in in the user’s **Documents** folder named Static Data Masking and place log files inside.
+6. Static Data Masking will create a folder in the user’s **Documents** folder named Static Data Masking and place log files inside.
 The log files can be useful for debugging purposes.
 The name of the log file is indicated at the bottom of the configuration window.

 7. (SQL Server only) If you operate Static Data Masking on an on-premise database, Static Data Masking will perform a backup/restore operation.
-In **Step 2: Clone .BAK file Location**, please provide the location on the server where the backup file will be stored.
+In **Step 2: Clone .BAK file Location**, provide the location on the server where the backup file will be stored.

 ## Masking Functions